 Diagnosing Migraines and Headaches With an EEG

-An EEG, or electroencephalogram, is a test in which the electrical signals of the brain are recorded.
-The electrical activity is detected by electrodes, or sensors, placed on a person's scalp and is transmitted to a polygraph that records the activity.
+An EEG, or electroencephalogram, is a test that records the electrical signals of your brain.
+Electrodes, or sensors, that go on the scalp detect the signals and send them to a polygraph machine that records the activity.

 How Does an EEG Work?

-Electrical signals produced by the brain cells or neurons are picked up by the electrodes and transmitted to a polygraph, where they produce separate graphs on moving paper using an ink writing pen or on a computer screen.
+Your brain cells create electrical signals that are picked up by the electrodes and sent to a polygraph.
+The machine illustrates them in separate graphs on moving paper using an ink pen or on a computer screen.

 How Do I Prepare for an EEG?

 - Wash your hair the night before the test.
-Do not use hair cream, oils, or spray afterward.
+Don't use hair cream, oils, or spray afterward.

 What Happens During an EEG?

-- For an EEG, you will be asked to lie down on the exam table or bed while about 20 electrodes are attached to your scalp.
+- You’ll lie down on the exam table or bed while the medical team places about 20 electrodes on your scalp.

-- You will be asked to relax and lie first with your eyes open, and then closed.
+- The team will ask you to relax and lie first with your eyes open, and then closed.

 - You may be asked to breathe deeply and rapidly or to stare at a flashing light -- both of these activities produce changes in brain-wave patterns.